eevee/eev.ee/content/2015-12-19-you-should-make-a-doom-level-part-1.markdown

 Or, if ZDoom can't find a game at all, it'll spew an error about that.
 Or just close immediately without doing anything.
 In this case, you have a couple options, in decreasing order of cleanliness:

 1. Find your `zdoom.ini` file.
 Running ZDoom, even unsuccessfully, should have created one for you automatically.
-On Linux or OS X, this will be in `~/.config/zdoom/` (or `~/.config/gzdoom` if you're using GZDoom).
+On Linux, this will be in `~/.config/zdoom/` (or `~/.config/gzdoom` if you're using GZDoom).
+On OS X, it's in `~/Library/Preferences/zdoom.ini`.
 On Windows, it's apparently `zdoom-<username>.ini`, in the same directory as ZDoom itself.
 Right at the top is a section called `[IWADSearch.Directories]` followed by several `Path=` lines; just add another one with the path to the directory containing your `doom2.wad`.

 2. Set the `DOOMWADDIR` environment variable to the directory containing your IWAD.

 3. Copy or move the IWAD into the same directory as ZDoom.
-(On Linux or OS X, you can also stick them in `~/.config/zdoom`.
-Or any of the directories listed in `zdoom.ini`.)
+(On Linux, you can also stick them in `~/.config/zdoom`.
+Or on any platform, in any of the directories listed in `zdoom.ini`.)

 Now you should definitely be able to run the game and see the good ol' Doom 2 title screen.